GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 Supported OS:

-- macOS
+- macOS 11 or higher
 - Windows

 ## Request SEED provisioning

-You can request SEED provisioning in one of the following ways:
+You can request SEED provisioning through one of the following methods:

-- You can contact their reporting officer or project manager to request TechPass and SEED provisioning via the [TechBiz portal](http://portal.techbiz.suite.gov.sg/).
+- Contact your reporting officer or project manager to request TechPass and SEED provisioning via the [TechBiz portal](http://portal.techbiz.suite.gov.sg/).
-- If you can access the [TechPass portal](https://portal.techpass.gov.sg/), you can sign up for TechPass and SEED together.
-For more information, see the [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/onboard-to-techpass).
+- If you have access to the [TechPass portal](https://portal.techpass.gov.sg/),you can sign up for TechPass and SEED provisioning simultaneously.
+For detailed information, refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/onboard-to-techpass).
-- If you already have an active TechPass account and can access the TechPass portal, [request SEED provisioning](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning) from your TechPass account profile.
+- If you already have an active TechPass account and can access the TechPass portal, you can initiate the [SEED provisioning request](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning) from your TechPass account profile.
-- If you are a SE-GSIB user and have an active TechPass account, submit a [service request](https://go.gov.sg/seed-techpass-support) for SEED provisioning.
+- If you are a SE GSIB user with an active TechPass account, you can submit a [service request](https://go.gov.sg/seed-techpass-support) for SEED provisioning.

-## SEED provisioning successful
+## Successful completion of SEED provisioning

-When SEED is successfully provisioned:
+Once SEED provisioning is successfully completed, the following steps are as follows:

-- We will send the SEED onboarding email within the next three business days.
+- You will receive the SEED onboarding email within the next three business days.
-- This email is valid only for 30 days.
+- Keep in mind that this email remains valid for 30 days.
-- Ensure that you have successfully activate your TechPass account before proceeding to onboard your internet device to SEED.
+- Prior to proceeding with onboarding your internet device to SEED, ensure that you have successfully activated your TechPass account.
-- If your SEED onboarding email has expired, follow one of the below options:
+- If your SEED onboarding email has expired, consider the following options:
-  - If you had requested your reporting officer or project manager for SEED provisioning, contact them again to get another SEED onboarding invitation email.
+  - If you originally requested SEED provisioning via your reporting officer or project manager, reach out to them again to receive a new SEED onboarding invitation email.
-  - If you had signed up for SEED via the TechPass portal, log in to the TechPass portal to [request another SEED onboarding invitation email](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning).
+  - If you signed up for SEED via the TechPass portal, you can log in to the TechPass portal to [request a new SEED onboarding invitation email](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning).

-## Remove existing software
+## Uninstall existing software

-Before onboarding to SEED, you need to remove the following software solutions from your device, if applicable:
+Before proceeding with SEED onboarding, it is required to uninstall any relevant software solutions from your device:

-- Existing MDM software.
+- Any existing MDM (Mobile Device Management) software
-- Tanium client or any other unified endpoint management and security platform.
+- Tanium client or any other unified endpoint management and security platform
-- Cloudflare WARP or any other software used for privacy and secured connections.
+- Cloudflare WARP or any other software used for privacy and secured connections
-- Defender or any other antivirus solution.
+- Defender or any other antivirus solution

+Follow the steps below to check for and remove any existing software on your device, depending on your operating system:

 ### macOS